-The Group's current assessment of the range of economic and climate-related conditions that could exist in transitioning to a lowcarbon economy are reflected in the Group's Five-year Plan.
-These considerations may impact certain significant judgements and key estimates, including valuation of assets, value-in-use calculations and potential impairments and impairment reversals.
+The Group's current assessment of the range of economic and climate-related conditions that could exist in transitioning to a lower-carbon economy are reflected in the Group's medium and long-term plans.
+These considerations may affect certain significant judgements and key estimates impacting the financial statements.
+The primary matters considered were: